 Are you interested in starting your own business?

-If so, it's important to not just think about what type of business might be best, but also about who will be purchasing your services or products.
+If so, it's important to think about more than what type of business might be best.

 Without a profitable market identified, your business does not have a good chance of succeeding.